tarnas14/blog/src/blog/dotfiles-rabbithole.md

 I haven't used the dockerized `neovim` on a daily basis.
 It got stale.
 There were changes in my `init.vim` that I had not yet tested on the docker image.
-Not long ago I switched to `tsserver` to analyze code I write in `JS` and that caused my dev env docker image to fail on build.
+Not long ago I switched to `tsserver` for `JS` code analysis and that caused my dev env docker image to fail on build.

 After I ~~googled~~ figured out [how to see vim-plug post-hook output](https://github.com/junegunn/vim-plug/issues/910), I found out that `npm` is not available during the post-hook.